 “My son has shoeboxes full of rocks,’’ Kvidera said.
 “One of these days, we’re going to have to say he has to organize them into one.’’

 We turned up a few tiny agates for our modest collection.
 Of course, we could have bought bigger and better ones, already polished, for a dollar or two at the Agate Shop in Beaver Bay.
 But then we would have missed out on the thrill of the hunt.

 “It’s frustrating,’’ Peter said.
 “But when you find an agate, it’s really fun.’’

 Getting there: It's 151 miles from Duluth's Canal Park to the Canadian border.
 For a guide to beaches and other highlights, see North Shore by the mile.

 Agate-hunting: If you find a prize agate, take it.
-But don't haul away boxes of pretty rocks — leave them for
+But don't haul away boxes of pretty rocks — leave them for others to enjoy.